JuliaMath/Roots.jl/docs/src/roots.md

 ```

-The  search interval, $(a,b)$, is specified through two arguments.
-It is
+The search interval, $(a,b)$, is specified either through two
+arguments or through a single argument using a structure, such as a
+tuple or vector, where `extrema` returns two distinct values in
-assumed that neither endpoint is a zero.
-Here we see the result of the
+increasing order.
+It is assumed that neither endpoint is a zero.
+Here
-search graphically:
+we see the result of the search graphically:

 ```@example roots
 f(x) = exp(x) - x^4; nothing